Breaking GUT Groups in F-Theory

-Once we compactify, the allowed divergences are still constrained by the eight dimensional theory before compactification, and should be dealt with in the same way, by modifying the background metric and dilaton.
-The eight-dimensional loop computation in the gauge theory can be expanded in a sum over KK modes, which will be discussed in the next subsection.
+Once we compactify and turn on a background flux, the above one-loop computation in the eight-dimensional gauge theory can be expanded in a sum over KK modes.
+This computation will be discussed in the next subsection, although we will use a more four-dimensional point of view there.

-There are of course further corrections to the effective action in eight dimensions at higher order in derivatives.
+There could be further corrections to the effective action in eight dimensions at higher order in derivatives.
 However they will be suppressed by additional powers of $\alpha_{GUT}$ and so are not of interest to us.
-Moreover, they should not affect the gauge kinetic terms at any rate because that would change the tension of a BPS $D3$ instanton configuration in the 7-brane, but not its charge.
+Moreover, they should not affect the four-dimensional gauge kinetic terms at any rate because that would change the tension of a BPS $D3$ instanton configuration in the 7-brane, but not its charge.